ojasvi-shah/Advanced-Physical-Design-Using-OpenLANE--Ojasvi-Shah/DAY 3.md

 7. Steps to Form Connects and Interconnects [LOCAL] - these are very important as they help in controlling the electrical charecteristics.
 These are also the only things accessible to the end user.
      + The thin screen oxide is removed for opening up the source, drain and gate for contact building.
 We use Titanium as it has less resistance.
-     + TiSi2 is used for local interconnects
+     + Titanium Diselenide [Ti2Si2] is used for local interconnects
-     + Mask 11 is formed and TiN is etched off by RCA cleaning to create the first level contact
+     + Mask 11 is formed and Titanium Nitride [Ti N] is etched off by RCA cleaning to create the first level contact

 ### Higher Level Metal Formation

+8. Higher Level Metal Formation - These steps are very similar to the previous steps and are quite easy to understand.
+     + The previous steps in the MASK process have created an uneven surface layer.
+A layer of Silicon Dioxide [SiO2] doped with phosphorous or boron -[boron reduces the temperature] [known as phosphosilicate glass and borophosphosilicate glass] is deposited on the wafer surface.
+     + Then, the surface is polished using the CMP [Chemical Mechanical Polishing] technique to planarize the surface.
+     + Contact holes are created through photolithography.
+     + Various masks are used for the various processes after this:-
+          - Mask 12 is created for the first contact holes
+          - Mask 13 is used for the first Aluminum contact layer, which the contact holes are connected to.
+          - Mask 14 creates the second contact holes
+          - Mask 15 is similarly, for the second Aluminum contact layer
+          - Finally, we use Mask 16 for making contact to topmost layer

 ### Lab Introduction to SKY130 Basic Layers Layout and LEF using Inverter
 ### Lab Steps to Create STD Cell Layout and Extract SPICE Netlist